Losing momentum in continuous-time stochastic optimisation: Introduction

 The function $\beta^{-1}$ and the scalar $1/\nu$ play the role of a time-dependent and constant learning rate, respectively; see \cite{Jin}.
 Thus, we sometimes refer to them as learning rate.
-To define the stochastic gradient process with momentum, we consider the following regularity assumption to be true. \begin{assumption} $\Phi_i \in \mathcal{C}^1(X:\R)$, i.e., it is continuously differentiable, and $\nabla_x \Phi_i$ is Lipschitz with Lipschitz constant $L$, for $i \in I$. \end{assumption} Throughout this work, we study multiple versions of the stochastic gradient-momentum process and introduce them in Definitions~\ref{def:mSGPC} -- \ref{def:DmSGPD}.
+Next, we make the following regularity assumptions. \begin{assumption} Let $\Phi_i \in \mathcal{C}^1(X,\R)$, i.e.\ it is continuously differentiable, and $\nabla_x \Phi_i$ be Lipschitz with Lipschitz constant $L >0$, for $i \in I$. \end{assumption} Throughout this work, we study multiple versions of the stochastic gradient-momentum process and introduce them in Definitions~\ref{def:mSGPC}, \ref{def:DmSGPC}, and \ref{def:DmSGPD}.
 We now introduce the prototype of the dynamical systems studied in this paper.
-Note here that we often choose the more compact form $\mathrm{d}z_t = f(z_t) \mathrm{d}t$ to represent $\frac{\mathrm{d}z(t)}{\mathrm{d}t} = f(z(t))$.
-The general \emph{stochastic gradient-momentum process} (SGMP) is given by $(p^\dagger_t, q^\dagger_t, i^\beta(t))_{t \geq 0}$, where
+Note that we often choose the more compact form $\mathrm{d}z_t = f(z_t) \mathrm{d}t$ to represent $\frac{\mathrm{d}z_t}{\mathrm{d}t} = f(z_t)$.
+The general \emph{stochastic gradient-momentum process} (SGMP) is given by $(p^\dagger_t, q^\dagger_t, i^\beta(t))_{t \geq 0}$ {satisfying}